-As a central project in the Porthcawl Townscape Heritage Initiative, the Jennings demonstrates what can be achieved in a short timescale by an established team engaging positively with local interests and regional authorities (CADW).
+As a central project in the Porthcawl Townscape Heritage Initiative, the Jennings demonstrates what can be achieved on a short timescale by an established team engaging positively with local interests and regional authorities (CADW).

 Sustainability and heritage

 Wherever possible, historic features of the building have been repaired and retained with minimal interference to the listed fabric.
-This respectful and sensitive approach is an excellent example of conservation led regeneration, preserving the space and character of the existing building while providing a flexible working environment for local businesses.
+This respectful and sensitive approach is an excellent example of conservation-led regeneration, preserving the space and character of the existing building while providing a flexible working environment for local businesses.